World Association of Girl Guides and Girl Scouts

 Global Action Award

-The Global Action award recognizes your commitment to improving the world by working to help meet any of the United Nations’ eight Millennium Development Goals (MDG).
-These goals—ranging from reducing poverty to halting the spread of HIV/AIDS to providing universal primary education—form a blueprint for a better world.
+The Global Action award recognizes girls’ commitment to improving the world as they take action to help meet any of the United Nations’ 17 Sustainable Development Goals.
+These goals—for example, reducing poverty and providing universal primary education—form a working blueprint for a better world.

-Whatever goal you choose to work on, the Global Action award is a terrific way to participate in Girl Scout Leadership Journeys.
+Whatever development goal a girl chooses to work on, the Global Action award is a terrific way for her to participate in Girl Scout Leadership Journeys.
 Get started.

 Global Leadership Opportunities

-The Global Girls Alliance is a program developed by the Obama Foundation to empower adolescent girls around the world through education.
+The Girls Opportunity Alliance is a program developed by the Obama Foundation to empower adolescent girls around the world through education.
 Today, more than 98 million young girls worldwide are not in school—yet studies show that when girls are educated, amazing things happen: poverty goes down, economies grow, families get stronger, babies are born healthier, and the world, by all accounts, gets better.
-To advance these goals, the Global Girls Alliance supports grassroots leaders, like Girl Scouts of the USA, who best understand the unique challenges girls face in their communities and the strategies needed to clear these hurdles.
+To advance these goals, the Girls Opportunity Alliance supports grassroots leaders, like Girl Scouts of the USA, who best understand the unique challenges girls face in their communities and the strategies needed to overcome them.
 Learn more.

 For over 60 years, Girl Scouts of the USA has offered girls the chance to travel abroad.
 It’s a great way to learn about other cultures, make new friends, build leadership skills, and share ideas with women and girls globally.
 Find out more.